funatsufumiya/jeejah/Readme.md

 If you don't set `fg=true` then you will get back a coroutine which you'll need to repeatedly resume in order to handle requests.

+Note that the sandbox feature is not well-tested and should not be trusted to provide security.

 You can also pass in a `handlers` table where the keys are custom [nREPL ops](https://github.com/clojure/tools.nrepl/blob/master/doc/ops.md) you want to handle yourself.